-Or, passengers can try one of the special packages that the train offers, like a romantic night time ride with a significant other at Romance on the Rails ($271 per person), which includes a multiple course dinner, a welcome glass of sparkling wine, two glasses of a private label wine, and a 3 hour ride in the Vista Dome for the best view possible.
+Passengers can also try one of the special packages that the Napa Valley Wine Train offers, like Romance on the Rails — a romantic night ride with a significant other ($265pp), which includes a multiple course dinner, a welcome glass of sparkling wine, two glasses of a private label wine, and a three-hour ride in the Vista Dome for the best view possible.

-And it’s not just the wine that will entice you to come aboard.
-Dozens of chefs work diligently prepare gourmet meals every day on the train — bringing you the best in fine dining to pair with your vino.
+And it’s not just the wine that will entice you to take a ride.
+Dozens of chefs work diligently to prepare gourmet food and drink on board every day, bringing you the best in fine dining to pair with your vino.

 Full day trips generally last between three and six hours, but times may vary based on the type of tour.
 A train tour is an especially scenic and entertaining getaway for any time of the year.
 And who doesn’t love a nice glass of wine?